Modeling of Fiber Amplifiers and Lasers

 That is of course also an aspect which is relevant for the leader of a research group or R & D team.
 After all, it can be crucial to know whether all the investment of time and/or money leads to a result which is usable by the whole team (and any successors), rather than only by the one working on it.

 Be warned, however, that even expensive commercial software is not always properly documented; it seems that there are not many people who are able to do such a job well.
 This needs more than only the technical expertise.
-I think, however, that you can trust the author of the Encyclopedia of Laser Physics and Technology to be capable of producing good documentation.
+I think, however, that you can trust the author of the RP Photonics Encyclopedia to be capable of producing good documentation.

 If you develop a piece of software yourself, you are normally on your own.
 That's fine, provided that your competence is fully sufficient.
 For a beginner in this area, it is quite frightening: can he or she know (or reliably find out) all details which are relevant for correctly doing that job?